 Jean Nouvel has finally unveiled what he has in store for the new National Museum in Qatar at the MoMA, New York City.
-The entire building will occupy 1.5 million square foot that too at the southern end of Doha’s Corniche in a circular shape.
-The building itself will be created with concrete colored like sand is such a way that the formation resembles the mineral formations of bladelike petals commonly known as the desert rose.
-The building will be house for a permanent gallery occupying 86,000 square feet and a temporary gallery of 21,500 square feet, a 220-seat auditorium and a 70-seat food forum / TV studio, two cafés, a restaurant and a museum shop.
+The entire building will occupy 1.5 million square feet that are too at the southern end of Doha’s Corniche in a circular shape.
+The building itself will be created with concrete colored like sand, in such a way that the form resembles the mineral formations of bladelike petals, commonly known as the desert rose.
+The building will be a house for a permanent gallery occupying 86,000 square feet and a temporary gallery of 21,500 square feet, a 220-seat auditorium and a 70-seat food forum / TV studio, two cafés, a restaurant, and a museum shop.
 Additionally, 1.2million square feet will be used to create a Qatari desert landscape scene around the museum.

 The building will be a green construction seeking a LEED silver rating from the US Green Building Council.
-Thus, it will have thermal buffer zones set between disk cavities as a coolant, and overhanging disks would give necessary shade to the outdoor side-walks.
+Thus, it will have thermal buffer zones between disk cavities as a coolant, and overhanging disks would give the outdoor side-walks the necessary shade.
 Moreover, the beatification will have bare local plants attracting low levels of water consumption.